UNCLASSIFIED (U)

 5 FAM 763.5 Data Securities

 a.
 It is the policy of the Department of State to establish and maintain an effective automated information system (AIS) security program for the protection of Department information (see 12 FAM 600).
-This mission of data security within the Department of State is shared by the Bureau of Diplomatic Security (see 1 FAM 266.2, now the new Cyber and Technology Security Directorate (DS/CTS), 1 FAM 266.1, the Office of Information Security (DS/SI/IS), and the Bureau of Information Resource Management (see 1 FAM 276.2, Information Technology Infrastructure Office (IRM/FO/ITI) and 5 FAM 1060, Information Assurance (IRM/IA)).
+This mission of data security within the Department of State is shared by the Bureau of Diplomatic Security (see 1 FAM 266.2, now the new Cyber and Technology Security Directorate (DS/CTS), 1 FAM 266.1, the Office of Information Security (DS/SI/IS), and the Bureau of Information Resource Management (see 1 FAM 276.2, Information Technology Infrastructure Office (DT/FO/ITI) and 5 FAM 1060, Information Assurance (DT/IA)).
 These bureaus are responsible for the administration and management of the information security program for the Department of State, domestically and abroad, and for other Federal agencies under the authority of a chief of mission or principal officer as defined in this section.
 The policies and procedures that address breaches involving protected information collected, processed, or maintained by the Department are set forth in 5 FAM 467, Breach Response Policy.
 All Department of State employees and contractors are responsible for knowing, understanding, and following these policies and procedures, including the requirement to promptly report any suspected breach of PII.
 All employees and contractors with access to PII in the performance of their official duties are also responsible for following the Rules of Behavior for Protecting PII set forth in 5 FAM 469.
 The possible penalties for failure to follow these policies and procedures are described in 5 FAM 469.6, Consequences for Failure to Safeguard Personally Identifiable Information (PII).

 b.
-The combined information security policies and procedures of DS and IRM ensure the use of appropriate physical, technical, and administrative measures to safeguard protected information shared through the ISE.
+The combined information security policies and procedures of DS and DT ensure the use of appropriate physical, technical, and administrative measures to safeguard protected information shared through the ISE.
 These measures protect against the unauthorized access, disclosure, modification, use, or destruction of information and maintain the overall data security of the Department.

 5 FAM 763.6 Accountability, Enforcement, and Audit